Laura D. Poss, AWS, WSNC, SW, PWS

 February 2020- Honorable Mention Award in the Pennsylvania Watercolor Society's Annual Online Member Show.
 The juror of awards was Frank Webb.
-This is an annual online-only show; view the award winners here and all of the paintings in the show here.
+This is an annual online-only show, which you can view here.

 October 2019- Dorothy L. Rosenberger Memorial Award in the North East Watercolor Society 43rd International Exhibition at the Kent Art Association Gallery, Kent, CT, October 20 – November 2.
 The juror of selection and awards was Kenneth Call.